cardboard-iguana/cardboard-iguana.com/log/2022-02-23-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * Logic bombs (execution triggered by some set of conditions)
 * Ransomware
 * Botnets
-* Trojan (looks like a benign application, but isn’t; typically installs other malware)
+* Trojan (looks like a benign application, but isn't; typically installs other malware)
-* PUPs (potentially unwanted programs — adware, bundleware, etc.)
+* PUPs (potentially unwanted programs - adware, bundleware, etc.)

 ## TryHackMe: Jr. Penetration Tester

 ### Penetration Testing Ethics

-A penetration test will typically be built around a “rules of engagement” (ROE) document containing the following sections:
+A penetration test will typically be built around a "rules of engagement" (ROE) document containing the following sections:

 * Permission: Provides explicit permission for the pentest, contact information for the authorizing party, etc.
 * Test Scope: Authorized targets (machines, individuals, facilities).